-4.2.2.6 Background Formatting: Formatting Concurrently with Reading
+4.2.2.6 Background Formatting: Formatting Concurrently with Reading in random write capability with 2048 byte sectors.

 If the host attempts to read the media, the result must be identical to the case where format has completed.
 Thus, written sectors shall return the data written in the sector.
 If the sector has not yet been de-iced, then the drive shall return all zeros in the place of sector data.